pixop/video-compare/README.md

 mouse cursor relative to the window width (the target position is shown in the lower right corner).

-Hold the SHIFT key while pressing `D` to fetch and navigate to the next frame.
+Hold the SHIFT key while pressing `D` to decode and move to the next frame.

 Hold CTRL while time-shifting with `+`/`-` for faster increments/decrements of 10 frames per keystroke.
 Similarly, hold down the ALT key for even bigger time-shifts of 100 frames.